Recep Tayyip Erdoğan: Armenian genocide

 Pope Francis in April 2015, at a special mass in St. Peter's Basilica marking the centenary of the events, described atrocities against Armenian civilians in 1915–1922 as "the first genocide of the 20th century".
 In protest, Erdoğan recalled the Turkish ambassador from the Vatican, and summoned the Vatican's ambassador, to express "disappointment" at what he called a discriminatory message.
-He later stated "we don’t carry a stain or a shadow like genocide".
+He later stated "we don't carry a stain or a shadow like genocide".
 US President Barack Obama called for a "full, frank and just acknowledgement of the facts", but again stopped short of labelling it "genocide", despite his campaign promise to do so.

+In April 2021, US President Joe Biden formally recognized the Armenian genocide.
+Erdoğan condemned the move as "groundless", "unfair" and "destructive", and accused Biden of bowing to "pressure from radical Armenian groups and anti-Turkish circles".
+He invoked the destruction of Native American peoples by the US to accuse Biden of hypocrisy.

 Human rights

 During Erdoğan's time as Prime Minister, the far-reaching powers of the 1991 Anti-Terror Law were reduced.
 In 2004, the death penalty was abolished for all circumstances.
 The Democratic initiative process was initiated, with the goal to improve democratic standards in general and the rights of ethnic and religious minorities in particular.
 In 2012, the Human Rights and Equality Institution of Turkey and the Ombudsman Institution were established.
 The UN Optional Protocol to the Convention against Torture was ratified.
 Children are no longer prosecuted under terrorism legislation.
 The Jewish community were allowed to celebrate Hanukkah publicly for the first time in modern Turkish history in 2015.
 The Turkish government approved a law in 2008 to return properties confiscated in the past by the state to non-Muslim foundations.
 It also paved the way for the free allocation of worship places such as synagogues and churches to non-Muslim foundations.

-However, European officials noted a return to more authoritarian ways after stalling of Turkey's bid to join the European Union notably on freedom of speech, freedom of the press and Kurdish minority rights.
-Demands by activists for the recognition of LGBT rights were publicly rejected by government members.
+However, European officials noted a return to more authoritarian ways after the stalling of Turkey's bid to join the European Union notably on freedom of speech, freedom of the press and Kurdish minority rights.
+Demands by activists for the recognition of LGBTQ rights were publicly rejected by government members.

-Reporters Without Borders observed a continuous decrease in Freedom of the Press during Erdoğan's later terms, with a rank of around 100 on the Press Freedom Index during his first term and a rank of 153 out of a total of 179 countries in 2021.
-Freedom House saw a slight recovery in later years and awarded Turkey a Press Freedom Score of 55/100 in 2012 after a low point of 48/100 in 2006.
+Reporters Without Borders reported a continuous decrease in Freedom of the Press during Erdoğan's later terms, with a rank of around 100 on its Press Freedom Index during his first term and a rank of 153 out of a total of 179 countries in 2021.
+Freedom House reported a slight recovery in later years and awarded Turkey a Press Freedom Score of 55/100 in 2012 after a low point of 48/100 in 2006.

 In 2011, Erdoğan's government made legal reforms to return properties of Christian and Jewish minorities which were seized by the Turkish government in the 1930s.
 The total value of the properties returned reached $2 billion (USD).

 Under Erdoğan, the Turkish government tightened the laws on the sale and consumption of alcohol, banning all advertising and increasing the tax on alcoholic beverages.